Paid media

 What makes this different from a generic agency pitch

-We treat paid media as accountable to booked-work signals, not vanity scores, when routing or pages fail, we pair lanes instead of masking leaks with more budget.
+Paid media has to answer to lead quality, not vanity scores.
+If routing or pages fail, we fix that instead of hiding the leak with more budget.

 Output